mo-rob-1/car-trader-app/README.md

 # Car Trader App

-A car trader app built using the MERN stack.
+A car trader app built using the MERN stack. - [View App](http://car-trader-app-mocodes.herokuapp.com/)

 This app has CRUD operations and allows users to: